 To sustain its global expansion, the brand decided last year to strengthen its digital footprint.
 But if Zara thrived in a physical, touch-and-feel retail era, its e-commerce sales are still lagging.
 Furthermore, pure-play online retailers have established an even faster production rhythm by using the latest cutting-edge marketing tools.
 Finally, Zara’s image has suffered recently due to concerns over the sustainable impact of its speedy logistics.

-Thankfully, Zara can count on artificial intelligence to make a difference by better forecasting best-selling products to boost its e-commerce sales.
+Thankfully, Zara can count on artificial intelligence to make a difference by better forecasting trends of best-selling products to boost its e-commerce sales.

 A risky but urgent digital transformation for a fashion retailer

 The Zara business model is a good example of the high stakes of a digital transformation for a brick-and mortar retailer.
 Pablo Isla has said that by 2020 all the Inditex brands will be online.
 However, this decision implies penetrating a market already dominated by strong competitive players such as Fashion Nova.

 To achieve this, Zara’s strategy is now focused on closing small stores and opening huge flagship stores with the aim of boosting online sales.
 The latest store, Zara’s Westfield Stratford flagship store, which is the first store to offer a dedicated click and collect area, shows the strategic importance given to phygital.
 The digital move will enable Zara to reach a broader audience in remote locations, like China.

 At first glance, Inditex’s late entry into e-commerce helped it avoid making the same mistakes as its competitors.
 The retailer only started to tap into the e-commerce market in 2010.
 Now, Zara’s e-commerce is present in 46 countries.
 It recently entered India, Malaysia, Singapore, Thailand and Vietnam and wants to push further by penetrating the promising online Brazilian market by the end of the year.